bingtimren/experiment-n-learn-rush-vue-sam/README.md

 CONCLUSION: Vite has problem with rush's SYMBOL LINKING but has no problem with the non-flat node_modules directory

 Try building, restore state to after `rush update`, run `npx vite build`, error.

+THE WORK-AROUND:

+add linked modules to "optimizeDeps.include" in vite.config.ts.
+This makes dev works but build still does NOT work